Hard defeat for Bella with Fognini in Switzerland

 Bahins (58 ATP), The only Argentine on the table, left the tournament against him 29 ° applied from start to finish and got victory in 1 hour and 4 minutes of play.

-The Argentine has come with many complications since the start of the epidemic, including losing the Championship (Cincinnati 2020) due to a false posit, reaching other tournaments with little training (US Open 2020, ATP Cup 2021) in addition to not playing.
+The Argentine has come with many complications since the start of the pandemic, including being absent from the (Cincinnati 2020) tournament due to a false positiveness, reaching other tournaments with little training (US Open 2020 and ATP Cup 2021) in addition to not playing it. .
 South America 2021 tour for her infection with the Coronavirus.
 Already in Rome, he was not present due to the close-up’s problems, which is the same reason he left in the first round in Madrid.

 Between injuries and COVID, Bella has two wins (one due to retirement) in 2021 and eight falls, six in the first rounds.